raspberrypi/linux/Documentation/admin-guide/rtc.rst

 raised, and the remaining bytes contain the number of interrupts since the last read.
 Status information is reported through the pseudo-file /proc/driver/rtc if the /proc filesystem was enabled.
-The driver has built in locking so that only one process is allowed to have the /dev/rtc interface open at a time.
+The driver has built-in locking so that only one process is allowed to have the /dev/rtc interface open at a time.

 A user process can monitor these interrupts by doing a read(2) or a